 Like a blog, your email newsletter should provide helpful information or tips, because people don’t subscribe to be sold stuff.
 However, along with your articles and tips, you can promote affiliate products, your products, sell ad space, and even get a sponsor.

-You can make your email list even more hands-off by using an auto-responder.
+You can make your email list even more hands-off by using an auto-responder or a campaign.
 You spend the time in advance writing and setting up the emails, and then the list service does all the work, sending your emails to subscribers week after week, month after month.
 This works best with evergreen content, as opposed to trending ideas and news.
 For example, you can set up a 52-week (one year) email newsletter about gluten-free cooking or fitness over fifty.
-Just pre-write and set up the emails in the auto-responder, and subscribers get the information automatically each week.
+Just pre-write and set up the emails in the auto-responder or campaing, and subscribers get the information automatically each week.

 Like blogging, your ongoing work will be to market your email newsletter to get subscribers.